Community Asset Transfer

 - (a) A definition of the community to which the body relates.
 The group may represent the community in a particular area or people who have a common interest or characteristic.
 The definition should be clear enough to show whether a person is a member of the community or not.

 - (b) provision that membership of the body is open to any member of that community

 For more information on CTB's and how they are designated look at our

 Land and Asset Tool kit

 In the past, asset transfer has usually only been available for land or buildings which a public authority has decided to dispose of, and has decided is suitable for community use.
 The Act puts more power in the hands of communities by allowing them to request whatever publicly held property they believe will be most suitable to deliver their objectives.
 The decision process provides for a comparison between the benefits of the community body‘s proposal and the benefits of any alternative, including the current use.

 To help community bodies identify assets that may be available through asset transfer, section 94 of the Act requires each relevant authority to establish, maintain and make available a register of land which it owns or leases, "to the best of its knowledge and belief."
 We are developing a user friendly set of web tools to help you identify our land and assets.
 This process is still under development and is not yet a complete record of all land and assets.
 Over time we will bring the register and tool kit up to date.
 We will continue to update any changes to the register on a regular basis.

 To view our list and access the tools look at our

 Asset Transfer Request

 A transfer request can be for ownership, lease or other rights.
 Part 5 of the Community Empowerment (Scotland) Act 2015 allows a community transfer body to make an asset transfer request to a relevant authority.
-A request can be made in relation to any land which is owned or leased by the relevant authority.
-There is a process for the relevant authority to acknowledge the request, notify others who may be interested, and allow them to make representations.
+A request can be made in relation to any land which is owned or leased by Argyll and Bute Council.
+There is a process for Argyll and Bute Council to acknowledge the request, notify others who may be interested, and allow them to make representations.